tzero86/tzero86-bits/content/posts/internal.md

 ```
 The most interesting thing about this is this line here `XML-RPC seems to be enabled`.
-This could lead us to a potential exploitation.
+This could lead give us a potential exploitation.

 ### Summary of findings so far

-Let's sum up all the information we have obstained so far:
+Let's sum up all the information we have obtained so far:

 - Open Ports:
   - Port 80: Wordpress blog(default admin panel `/wp-admin` and possible `admin` username and `XML-RPC enabled http://internal.thm/blog/xmlrpc.php`).